How to Qualify for Medicaid / Medi-Cal

-The Deficit Reduction Act (DRA) has now extended the “look-back period” to 60 months for all gift transfers, made by means of a trust or otherwise.
-California’s Medi-Cal program never implemented the federal law, and it retains its 30-month “look-back” period.
+The Deficit Reduction Act (DRA) has now extended the “look-back period” to 60 months for all gift transfers, made by means of a trust or other methods.
+However, California’s Medi-Cal program never implemented the federal law, and it retains its 30-month “look-back” period.

 Under existing law, if a person makes a gift transfer, the period of ineligibility begins with the month when the gift was made.
 Under the DRA, the penalty period starts when the applicant makes an application for long-term care benefits.